fluttercandies/flutter_scrollview_observer/README.md

     final model = resultMap[_sliverListViewContext];
     if (model == null) return;

-    // Prints the first child widget that is currently being displayed print('firstChild.index -- ${model.firstChild.index}');
+    // Prints the first child widget index that is currently being displayed print('firstChild.index -- ${model.firstChild.index}');

     // Prints the index of all child widgets those are currently being displayed